DavidEricson00/PedeAi/README.md

 - n8n communicates with the backend via the internal Docker network using `http://backend:3000`
 - The database schema is auto-applied on first container startup via `./database/init.sql`
 - Swagger docs available at `<backend-address>/docs`
+- The Gemini chatbot is scoped strictly to menu-related queries and refuses off-topic or adversarial input